What is Subsurface Utility Engineering or SUE?

 CHW uses several different tools and methods to perform these SUE utilities mapping services, depending on the different quality levels of data necessary for the project.
-According to the ASCE Standard 38-02, used across the Architecture, Engineering, and Construction (A/E/C) industry, there are four different subsurface utility engineering levels of data quality:
+According to the ASCE Standard 38-02, used across the Architecture, Engineering, and Construction (A/E/C) industry, there are four different subsurface utility engineering levels of data quality (QLs):

-Level D – Record Research/Data Collection: This level of data is derived from records research or oral history.
+Level D (QL-D) – Record Research/Data Collection: This level of data is derived from records research or oral history.
 It gives an idea of how congested the area may be but does not provide specific and accurate detail for utility locations.
 Any existing conditions plan with a utility level documented on record is automatically considered Level D data by the subsurface utility engineering standards outlined in the ASCE 38 02 standard.

-Multiple Tools and Approaches
+SUE Technologies: Multiple Tools and Approaches

 CHW has an extensive history of using multiple tools to retrieve the quality level of utility data necessary for your subsurface engineering projects: